 - Desktop and tech support

-We maintain a modern technology infrastructure and assist NCEAS clients in using it in a timely manner.
-The highly trained staff manages essential services for both visitors and residents, including wireless and wired networking, email, web sites, shared file systems, a large library of scientific software, and well-equipped desktop systems throughout our facility.
-Additional computing and technical services are available upon request, and we can work with you to develop novel solutions to technical challenges you might encounter.
+We maintain a modern cyberinfrastructure and and offer assistance for visitors and residents, including wireless and wired networking, email, web sites, shared file systems, a large library of scientific software, and well-equipped desktop systems throughout our facility.
+Additional services are available upon request, and we can work with you to develop novel solutions to technical challenges you might encounter.

 - Scientific computing

-We provide specialized services for analysis and informatics.
-Areas of expertise include data acquisition and integration, statistical analysis and modeling, and data documentation and archiving.
-Our scientific programmers/quantitative analysts are available for consultation on a variety of critical computational tasks, such as:
+We provide specialized services for data acquisition and integration, statistical analysis and modeling, and data documentation and archiving.
+Our team is available for consultation on a variety of critical computational tasks, such as:

 - Selecting appropriate quantitative methods and scientific software